-4. Paddle on the pristine waters of Avoca Lake
+4. Paddle the pristine waters of Avoca Lake

 Take a watercraft out on the calm waters of Avoca Lake, with your choice of kayak, canoe, SUP or pedalboat.
 Aquafun Avoca Lake invites you to explore the area’s tranquil waterways with human power.
-As a business officially certified with Ecotourism Australia, you can be assured this is a quality, sustainable nature-based adventure that respects the local environment.
+As a business officially ECO Certified with Ecotourism Australia, you can be assured this is a quality, sustainable nature-based adventure that respects the local waterways too.

 5. Meet the community at Avoca Beach Markets